-Apple unveiled a new version of iPadOS – the separate operating system that the iPad has had since 2019 – at WWDC in June 2021 and it will be available to download on Monday 20 September 2021.
+Apple unveiled a new version of iPadOS at WWDC in June 2023 and on September 22 it will become available to download.

 Sound appealing?
-The update will be available to install on iPads as of Monday 20 September.
-We expect the update to be available from around 6pm in the UK, 10am in California, 1pm in New York, etc. We recommend you wait a little longer though as there will probably be a rush as everyone else downloads all the new software from Apple’s servers causing them to slow right down.
+The update is available to install on compatible iPads from September 22.
+We recommend you wait though as there will probably be a rush as everyone else downloads all the new software from Apple’s servers causing them to slow right down.

 We cover system requirements and what to do if you encounter problems (such as not having enough space or not being able to connect to Wi-Fi).